davidkenneyart/atlas/docs/08-Visual-Language.md

 Every visual concept should have an equivalent textual representation.

-The symbols exist to reinforce understanding, not replace it.
+The symbols reinforce understanding.

+They do not replace it.

 ---

 ## Design Principles

-Every visual decision should reinforce the following ideas.
+Every visual decision should reinforce the following principles.

 - Every visual element carries meaning.
 - Simplicity is preferred over decoration.
 - Consistency is preferred over novelty.
+- One geometry.
+- One stroke.
 - The work remains the focus.
 - The interface should become invisible.
-- Reduce until meaning begins to disappear.
+- Reduce before adding.
-- Then add back one step.